 If you are heading to our Lavrion base straight from the Athens Airport, then the easiest way to do so is by taxi, which is normally a 30-minute drive.
 Public transport options are also available.
 If you are arriving as a group, we are happy to organize a private transfer for you from the airport by minibus.
 So simply let us know the details of your arrival and we will advise accordingly.

 Sailing from Lavrion usually means visiting the Cyclades, some of the most famous islands in the Aegean, and indeed the world!
 Lavrion is ideally situated at the south eastern tip of Attika, just 3 hours sailing to Kea (Tzia) and the start of your Cycladic adventure!
+Keep in mind that Istion also has a charter base in Alimos Marina and one way charters are occasionally available starting from Lavrion and ending in Alimos (or vice versa) usually for early and late season charters.
+They can be a good option for those who want to maximise their sailing time without having to backtrack!

 The Cyclades is a group of Islands lying amidst the amazing Aegean Sea.
 They are world famous for the beauty of the rough rocky landscape merging with the crystal-clear sea, the traditional white-washed houses and windmills, and the endless possibilities they offer for exploring, sightseeing.
 Needless to say, some of the islands are well-known, to put it mildly, for their pumping nightlife!